-Prior to revision by Tan and Kottelat (2008) the genus was monotypic for almost 50 years, with E. octozona the sole representative.
-There now exist four species all of which uncommon in the aquarium hobby and very similar in appearance.
+Prior to revision in 2008 the genus Eirmotus was monotypic for almost half a century, with E. octozona the sole representative.
+There currently exist four species, all of which are similar in appearance.

 E. octozona can be told apart from congeners by the following combination of characters: bar 1 present; presence of a large and distinct black mark anterior to anus, visible in lateral and ventral views; simple dorsal-fin rays black, sometimes extending onto first branched ray; other rays hyaline or with diffused chromatophores on last dorsal-fin ray, adjacent to upper extremity of bar 6; 25-31 serrae on last simple dorsal-fin ray; uppermost ray of pectoral-fin with faint black margin; width of bar 5 equal to 1-1½ lateral row scales; mouth terminal, lower jaw wide, rounded anteriorly.

-The numbered bars mentioned here refer to the black body bars which the authors ordered from 1 to 8 beginning with the anteriormost one across the snout and ending with the small bar across the caudal peduncle.
-This patterning also gave rise to the common/trade name of ‘false eight-banded barb‘ under which both E. octozona and E. insignis can sometimes be seen on sale.
+The numbered bars mentioned here refer to the black body bars which the authors ordered from 1 to 8 beginning with the anteriormost across the snout and ending with the small bar across the caudal peduncle.
+This patterning also gave rise to the english vernacular name of ‘false eight-banded barb’, under which both E. insignis and E. octozona appear to be offered for sale in the ornamental trade.